What to expect for the 88th Texas legislative session - NewsBreak

 BELTON, Texas — Farmers have been dealt a handful of struggles over the last two decades, from constant changes in the weather to ups and downs in the economy.
 Owner of Baker's Ranch Dudley Baker says agriculture is a struggling industry and young people are shying away from wanting to be apart of it.

-HOUSTON — A ticket holder in Houston is waking up with some deeper pockets after matching five numbers in Friday night's Mega Millions drawing.
-It took three months and 25 straight drawings, but a lucky ticket sold in Maine will take home the $1.35 billion jackpot.
-It's the fourth-largest lottery prize in U.S. history.
+WASHINGTON — After three months and 25 straight drawings without a winner, one lucky player in Maine will take home Friday's $1.35 billion jackpot, the fourth-largest lottery prize in U.S. history.
+The winning numbers for Friday, Jan.
+13 were 30-43-45-46-61 and gold Mega Ball 14.
+According to the Maine...

 Comments / 0